makrai/notes/narayan18-XSum-conv.md

 * We introduce “extreme summarization”, a new single-document summarization task
   * not favor extractive strategies and calls for an abstractive modeling
-  * one-sentence news summary: “What is the article about?”.
-We collect a
+  * one-sentence news summary: “What is the article about?”
   * real-world, large-scale dataset by online articles from the British Broadcasting Corporation (BBC)
 * novel abstractive model which is conditioned on the article’s topics and